Table of Contents[Hide][Show]

 Step 1: Real Food – take a month to just remove processed foods and to learn how to replace them with traditional home versions.
 Use Google search terms for online recipes like “Paleo”, “Grain-free”, “Primal”, or “Real food”.

-Step 2: Remove sugar & grains – start baking with fruit or honey, searching for grain-free recipes.
+Step 2: Remove sugar & grains – start baking with fruit, date sugar or syrup, and honey, searching for grain-free recipes.

 Step 3: Full GAPS – Take a month to transition to full GAPS, one meal a day.
 So it can look like this: